Bingjiling/CoverLetterCustomizer/ReadMe.md

 Combine the power of Google Spreadsheet, RTF and R, we are able to finish the application process smoothly without complications.

 ### Info managing
 Company information stored in Google Spreadsheet.
-Easy to retreave, compare and search.
+Easy to retreave, compare, search and access on different devices.

 ### Multi-tasking
 Auto update status and date in Spreadsheet after sending certain letters.
 Easy managing of multiple applications.

 ### Manual edit
 Manual edit and check point is available between the two lines, where you can make further changes.